Facing Disability Discrimination in The Workplace?

+If you are facing disability discrimination in the workplace, there are a few steps you can take right away.
 If your employer has not provided you with reasonable accommodation for your disability, follow your company’s policy about filing an internal complaint.
 This way there is an official report with your company, and you give your employer an opportunity to fix the issue.

 If your employer does not remedy the situation, then you must file a complaint with the DFEH before you can file a civil lawsuit.
 You can request that the DFEH investigates your complaint or issues you an immediate right-to-sue letter.
 Once the DFEH issues you a right-to-sue letter, then you can file a disability discrimination lawsuit against your employer.

 Speak With a Los Angeles Disability Lawyer Today About Your Situation